The Birmingham Super Prix road race will be brought back as a showcase for the region's cutting-edge motor industry, a mayoral candidate has pledged.

 The Super Prix road race was run on Birmingham city centre streets from 1986 to 1990.
 It is fondly remembered by many and there have been regular calls for its return.

-The eye-catching proposal is in a 46-page manifesto unveiled by the former John Lewis boss today which covers wide-ranging policies on economic growth, jobs, housing and transport.
+The eye-catching proposal to bring back the race is in a 46-page manifesto unveiled by the former John Lewis boss today which covers wide-ranging policies on economic growth, jobs, housing and transport.

 The manifesto sets out a plan to bring more world-class sports events to the region.